Pjila'si gallery at the Museum of Natural History.

 The Nova Scotia Museum is responsible for the provincial collection of over one million artifacts and specimens.
 As well, we oversee the maintenance of more than 210 buildings, four floating vessels and nine locomotives.
+Our 28 incredible sites, together, tell the story of this province.

 Events

-Museum of Natural History, Halifax
+Maritime Museum of the Atlantic, Halifax

-September 30 marks the National Day for Truth and Reconciliation graphic.
+National Day for Truth and Reconciliation graphic.

 National Day for Truth and Reconciliation

+Each year, September 30 marks the National Day for Truth and Reconciliation.
 The day honours the children who never returned home and Survivors of residential schools, as well as their families and communities.
 Public commemoration of the tragic and painful history and ongoing impacts of residential schools is a vital component of the reconciliation process.

 Social media